howe-jm/nostalgia-bot/README.md

 You don't need to deploy it because it's already deployed and running on its intended Discord server, so don't worry about the instructions for doing so!

-Also, this is is technically my first published python code and it uploads photos of corgis to Discord on demand.
+Also, this is is technically my first published python code and it uploads photos of shiba inus to Discord on demand.
 You're welcome.